 - Read and accept Terms of Service, and click Create Cluster.
 Note It requires about 10 minutes to create an ACK cluster that contains multiple nodes.

 - After the cluster is created, you can find the cluster on the Clusters page in the console.

 Click View Logs in the Actions column.
-On the Log Information page, you can view cluster logs.
-To view detailed log information, click Stack events.
+On the Log Information page, you can view log data of the cluster.
+To view detailed log data, click Stack events.

 - Click Details in the Actions column.
-On the details page of the cluster, click the Basic Information tab to view basic information about the cluster and click the Connection Information tab to view information about how to connect to the cluster.
+On the details page of the cluster, click the Basic Information tab to view basic information about the cluster.
+You can also click the Connection Information tab to view information about how to connect to the cluster.